serilog/serilog-sinks-opentelemetry/README.md

 to the Serilog LogEvent, that conforms to the OpenTelemetry semantic conventions.

-> :warning: As an alternative you may want to use the
+> :warning: As an alternative, you may want to use the
 > [Serilog.Exceptions enricher](https://github.com/RehanSaeed/Serilog.Exceptions).
 > This provides more detailed and granular information than
-> this enricher.
+> this one.

 If the `WithOpenTelemetryException` enricher is enabled the type, message, and stack trace are extracted and added as separate properties.